filippoweb3/polkanalyzer-app/README.md

 - Sub-identities: Number of [sub-identities](https://wiki.polkadot.network/docs/learn-identity#sub-accounts) of an operator.
 - Sync Runs: Number of [synchronization runs](#stratified-synchronisation).
 Increasing the number of runs will lead to higher loading times as the app has to perform multiple synchronizations.
 - Exclude Provider: Possibility to exclude [cloud service providers](https://wiki.polkadot.network/docs/learn-staking#network-providers).
 Note that the number after the `#` shows the number of active validators using the provider in the last available era.
 Providers are ordered in descending order from the most to the least popular.
+- Exclude country: Possibility to exclude countries where nodes are located.
+- Exclude continent: Possibility to exclude continents where nodes are located.
 - Verified Identity: Choose whether the validator has a verified [identity](https://wiki.polkadot.network/docs/learn-identity).
 Recommended to leave this check box checked.

 ### World Map